Welcome and Let’s Get Started!

 - Background – Geomatica Algorithms are designed to be simple to setup and run, but also expose many advanced processing parameters for users that wish to tweak every option.
 As a result, Geomatica Algorithms may have many parameters that are defaulted.
 This creates a situation where a Geomatica Algorithm may have many arguments, but only a small number of them need to be explicitly specified.

 - Tip – Always use keyword arguments when calling (running) a Geomatica Algorithm in Python!
-The keywords are the names of the parameters in the Geomatica Algorithm Python API help document
+The keywords are the names of the parameters in the Geomatica Online Help

 i.
-Go to the Geomatica Algorithm help document and find the algorithm of interest
+Go to the Geomatica Online Help and find the algorithm of interest

 ii.
 Locate the Parameters table